-Epic Riff: "The Hardest Button to Button", "Seven Nation Army", "The Air Near My Fingers", "Blue Orchid", "Dead Leaves and the Dirty Ground", "Icky Thump"...
+- Epic Riff: "The Hardest Button to Button", "Seven Nation Army", "The Air Near My Fingers", "Blue Orchid", "Dead Leaves and the Dirty Ground", "Icky Thump"...
 Hell, it's actually harder to find a White Stripes song that doesn't have an epic riff, especially since the low-fi aesthetic doesn't let too much get in the way of them.

-Internet Backdraft: If you want to start an epic internet throwdown, just go onto a rock music forum and write a post either defending Meg as a good drummer or attacking her as a bad one.
+- If you want to start an epic internet throwdown, just go onto a rock music forum and say whether or not you think Meg White is a good drummer.

-Memetic Mutation: Years after the release of "Seven Nation Army", football (soccer) fans began yelling the riff chorus of the song as a musical chant, as the song was catchy and simple enough for a lot of people to join in; now it's hard to go to an English football game (or Miami Heat game) without hearing the crowd sing the riff in unison at some point.
+- Years after the release of "Seven Nation Army", football (soccer) fans began yelling the riff chorus of the song as a musical chant, as the song was catchy and simple enough for a lot of people to join in.
+Now, it's hard to go to an English football game (or Miami Heat game) without hearing the crowd sing the riff in unison at some point.